 - You must know the financial aid implications of dropping courses or withdrawing from MSJC.

-- You must maintain satisfactory academic progress.
-Students who do not meet SAP will be placed on financial aid warning for the next semester.
+- You must maintain Satisfactory Academic Progress.
+Students who do not meet SAP will be placed on financial aid warning for one semester.

-- You must report scholarships received to the Foundation and Scholarship office.
-Please submit a copy of your outside scholarship award letter to:
+- You must report scholarships received to the Foundation and Scholarship Office.
+Please submit a copy of your outside scholarship award letter and check to:

 - You may know the correct procedures for applying for student financial aid, your cost of attendance, and the types of aid available.

-- You may know how financial need is determined, what the criteria are for awarding aid, how academic progress is determined, and what you have to do to continue receiving aid.
+- You may know how financial need is determined, what the criteria are for awarding aid, how academic progress is determined, and what you must do to continue receiving aid.

 - You may understand the type and amount of assistance you will receive, how much of your need has been met, and how and when you will receive your aid funds.

 - You may notify the Financial Aid Office in writing about unusual circumstances, not reported on the initial Free Application for Federal Student Aid (FAFSA), that you feel might affect your eligibility